Miguel Vargas Player Props: Dodgers vs. Rockies

-The Los Angeles Dodgers, including Miguel Vargas (.032 batting average in his past 10 games), battle starter Kyle Freeland and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.
+Miguel Vargas -- with an on-base percentage of .111 in his past 10 games, 190 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers versus the Colorado Rockies, with Chase Anderson on the hill, on June 29 at 8:40 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Astros.
+In his most recent game he had a hitless performance (0-for-3) against the Rockies.

 Miguel Vargas Game Info & Props vs. the Rockies